-- 1. With up the ramp (or Fowler) sampling.
-Conditions of measurement including number of samples and sample rate TBD. - 2.
+- 1. Single CDS read at a pixel readout rate of 200 KHz.
+It is assumed that with multiple sampling (16 reads) noise of ~5 e- rms. - 2.
 Between any 2 detector readout channels, method of measurement to be specified. - 3.
 Readout time as required to avoid detector saturation, all readout ports in use. - 4.
-Total uniformity of the detector response at any instrument wavelength and over the full useful dynamic range after flat fielding and other response corrections. - 5.
-Residual non-linearity, after correction, of the system incident flux to digitizer count transfer function over the full range from dark to saturation. - 6.
-Amount of variation in the unexposed portion of a series of short dark frame exposures taken at the operating temperature with the detector temperature controller in operation and maintaining the detector.
+Total uniformity of the detector response at any instrument wavelength and over the full useful dynamic range before flat fielding and other response corrections. - 5.
+Residual non-linearity, after correction, of the system incident flux to digitizer count transfer function over the full range from dark to saturation. - Amount of variation in the unexposed portion of a series of short dark frame exposures taken at the operating temperature with the detector temperature controller in operation and maintaining the detector temperature to ±0.1 K. CDS readout mode assumed. - 7.
+Continuously variable. - 8.
+Under all conditions including the nominal 100 kHz readout rate. - 9.
+At a nominal Jade2 power input voltage of 5.0 Vdc. - 10.
+Peak to peak ripple as a percentage of input voltage.